MJLee25/LEZ-spatial-did-korea/README.md

 # LEZ Spatial DID Korea

-Replication code for the study:
+Analysis code for the study:

 **Pollutant-Specific and Spatial Air-Quality Responses to Low Emission Zones in South Korea: A Spatial Panel Analysis of Staggered Adoption**